library(tidyverse)

 A single categorical explanatory variable \(x\).
 In this case, the continent the country is part of.

 When the explanatory variable \(x\) is categorical, the concept of a “best-fitting” line is a little different than the one we saw previously in Section 5.1 where the explanatory variable \(x\) was numerical.
-We’ll study these differences shortly in [Subsection -Section 5.2.2, but first we conduct our exploratory data analysis.
+We’ll study these differences shortly in [Subsection 5.2.2, but first we conduct our exploratory data analysis.

 5.2.1 Exploratory data analysis